milvus-io/milvus-docs/site/en/about_milvus/overview.md

 # What is Milvus

-Milvus was released under the Apache 2.0 License and officially open sourced in October 2019.
-It is an incubation project under [LF AI Foundation](https://lfai.foundation/).
-The source code of Milvus is hosted on [GitHub](https://github.com/milvus-io/milvus).

-Milvus is an embeddings similarity search engine that is highly reliable, scalable, and blazing fast.
-It encapsulates index libraries, such as Faiss, NMSLIB, and Annoy, providing a set of unified, easy-to-use APIs, and allowing you to choose index types based on your scenario.
+Milvus is an embeddings similarity search engine that is highly flexible, reliable, and blazing fast.
+It supports adding, deleting, modifying, and near-real-time search of embedding vectors on a scale of trillion Bytes.
+By supporting filtering of scalar data, Milvus allows for customization of your embedding vector search.
+By encapsulating multiple mainstream index libraries, such as Faiss, NMSLIB, and Annoy, it provides a comprehensive set of intuitive APIs, allowing you to choose index types based on your scenario.

-Milvus offers efficient means of managing vector data, including adding, deleting, and modifying vector and non-vector data.
-Aside from near real-time search for vectors, Milvus also supports filtering scalar data.
-With the increase of data and query scale, Milvus also provides a solution for cluster sharding, which supports functions such as read/write separation, horizontal scalability, and dynamic scalability, to cope with large data volume.
-Currently, Milvus is a single-node server based on the client-server model.
-It provides storage and search services for TB-level feature data.
+Milvus runs on the client-server model.

 - On the server side, Milvus consists of two parts: Milvus Server and Meta Store.